entropicalabs/openqaoa/docs/source/openqaoa_metapackage_install.rst

 ```
 git clone https://github.com/entropicalabs/openqaoa.git
 ```
-2. After cloning the repository `cd openqaoa` and pip install the package as follows
+2. After cloning the repository `cd openqaoa` and pip install the package with instructions from the Makefile as follows
 ```
-pip install .
+make local-install
 ```

 Installation instructions for Developers